asdmin/kossel-faq/rod-length.md

+### My prints are too big / too small in x-y dimensions, but completely OK in Z, why?

 When the printed object is not accurate on the x-y plane, the length of the diagonal rods are not correct.

 The problems can be classified in two groups: